timmo001/home-panel/docs/docs/configuration.md

 ## items

 The main view.
 Where all the cards, cameras, links etc. go.
 First give the group of cards a name, then add what you want.
-See below for the avalible types of cards.
+See below for the available types of cards.

 ```json